 Integrity extends to all parts of the Christian's life and character.
 This includes the Christian's academic life.
-Plagiarism is defined in the MLA Handbook as the use of another's ideas or expressions without proper acknowledgement.
+Plagiarism is defined in the APA Manual as the act of presenting the words, ideas or images of another person as your own without giving proper credit.
 Plagiarism is not limited to word-for-word copying: it includes any false assumption of authorship, including paraphrasing lines of reasoning from printed sources and copying or stealing from an unpublished writer.
 Although it can be unintentional, plagiarism is always a serious offense.

 Examples of intentional plagiarism include, but are not limited to: buying a paper from a public source, copying material from a printed source, soliciting or allowing someone to submit material for you, and submitting previously written material without the consent of the faculty members.
-In graduate studies, since a student relies heavily on published scholarly material, it is increasingly important to avoid any appearance of plagiarism by ignoring APA standards for giving proper credit for both general ideas and direct quotes.
+In graduate studies, since a student relies heavily on published scholarly material, it is increasingly important to avoid any appearance of plagiarism, and APA standards for giving proper credit for both general ideas and direct quotes should always be followed.
+It is also considered "unethical to fabricate citations and/or reference entries" and to "hire someone else to write a paper (contract cheating)" (APA, 2020, p.
+256).

 Should an instructor discover that a student has intentionally or unintentionally plagiarized any portion of a submitted assignment, s/he will immediately notify the Director of Graduate Studies and appropriate disciplinary action will be taken.
 This will include a failing grade for the assignment and possibly an automatic "F" for the entire course.
-This grade shall take precedence over a course withdrawal received by the Registrar's Office on the same day or later than the incidence of academic dishonesty.
+This grade shall take precedence over a course withdrawal received by the Registrar's Office on the same day or later than the instance of academic dishonesty.